AMC Logo

 The sign consists of a rectangular flag made up of three geometric shapes:

 In general, the emblem is asymmetrical.
-The sensation is caused by an unusual combination of geometric shapes and the location of the word Motors, which originates at the same point as American and ends in its middle.
+The sensation is caused by an unusual combination of geometric shapes and the location of the word Motors, which originates at the same point as American and ends in the middle.
 The company’s development was too uneven and awkward, like a series of ups and downs.

 Font and Colors